rasmusthorsson/CLUE/README.md

 ## CLUE-CLUST

-CLUE-CLUST manages individual clustering of rounds and is managed as a .jar file.
-It can be used separately if desired, but for this project it is used as the clustering subsystem for each round.
-In this project the options are selected through the CLUE-CORE subsystem.
-The available options are:
+**CLUE-CLUST** manages individual clustering of rounds and is managed as a .jar file.
+It can be used separately if desired, but for this project it is used as the clustering subsystem for each round. **CLUE-CLUST**.

-- Algorithm Selection: DBSCAN, IP.LSH.DBSCAN, K-Means
-- Distance Metrics: Euclidean, Angular, DTW
-- Parameter Exploration Levels: None, K-Distance, Grid Search
-- Epsilon (Parameter for DBSCAN and IP.LSH.DBSCAN)
-- MinPts (Parameter for DBSCAN and IP.LSH.DBSCAN)
-- Hyperplanes (Parameter for IP.LSH.DBSCAN)
-- Hashtables (Parameter for IP.LSH.DBSCAN)
-- KClusters (Parameter for K-Means)
-- Threads (Numbers of threads to use when possible)